 Backup storage e.g. cloud storage

 It is easy for processors to move from one level to another according to their requirements.
 Access time, capacity increases as one moves from the top in the hierarchy moving downwards while cost per bit increases from bottom to top.
 The cost of external memory is lower than that of internal memory.
 In addition, registers are faster than hard disks.
+The memory hierarchy affects the performance of computer algorithms, predictions, architectural designs, and lower-level programming constructs involving locality of reference.

+Locality of reference refers to a computer program's tendency to access instructions whose addresses are close to each other.

 Figure 1.9 illustrates an example of memory hierarchy in computers.